jimporter/flywebrtc/src/01_xhr/README.md

-# FlyWeb Example 1: Signalling via XHR
+# FlyWebRTC Example 1: Signalling via XHR

 This example is an extremely-simple chat client for two users with messages going through a WebRTC data channel and the signalling handled by XHR